OctopusDeploy/docs/src/pages/docs/deployments/google-cloud/index.md

 Google Cloud Platform (GCP) is a leading provider of cloud computing services and infrastructure, including hosted virtual machines, Kubernetes clusters, and serverless environments.

 Building and shipping systems to Google cloud has its challenges.
-Different teams have different processes and there’s a raft of application and infrastructure artifacts to manage.
+Different teams have different processes and there's a raft of application and infrastructure artifacts to manage.

 ![Google Cloud Platform accounts in Octopus](/docs/deployments/google-cloud/centralized-google-cloud-accounts.png "width=500")